 Damaged Miner:

 This is the worst case for a miner.
 All of our miners come standard with a manufacturer warranty.
-Typically the manufacturer warranty is a year but in some cases this changes depending on the machine.
+Typically, the manufacturer warranty is a year but in some cases this changes depending on the machine.
 This protects the customer from any damaged parts.
 We order hardware directly from the manufacturer or from our own network of certified resellers.
 Note: This information can be seen on the store page when purchasing units.
-When a miner is damaged we will work directly with you and/or the facility to root cause the issue before initiating the repair process.
-Depending on the situation this may involve replacing a single part or entire machine.
+When a miner is damaged, we will work directly with you and/or the facility to determine the root cause of the issue before initiating the repair process.
+Depending on the situation this may involve replacing a single part or the entire machine.

 Energy Shedding or Curtailment: